 The package includes the must-do Golden Circle with its amazing waterfall Gullfoss, the one, and original Geysir as well the world’s oldest parliament & Nationa park, Þingvellir.

 Then we will return to Reykjavík and go from bus to boat and sail out to Faxaflói Bay, to explore our pristine northern seas in search of whales, dolphins, and birds in their natural habitat.

 On day two the South Coast awaits.
-Here you follow the North Atlantic coastline from Reykjavik – into volcanic and glacier-covered wonderland.
+Here you follow the North Atlantic coastline from Reykjavik – into a volcanic and glacier-covered wonderland.

-Walk behind the thundering veil of spray at Seljalandsfoss Waterfall, take in the incredible views from the top of Skógarfoss Waterfall and explore the Black sand beach in Reynisfjara before our southernmost stop in Vík
+Walk behind the thundering veil of spray at Seljalandsfoss Waterfall, take in the incredible views from the top of Skógarfoss Waterfall, and explore the Black sand beach in Reynisfjara before our southernmost stop in Vík